mmagallanes/5620Projects/README.md

 ## 5620 Projects
-5620 Projects contains the static websites I've completed during CIS 5620 in Spring 2021.
+_5620 Projects contains the static websites I've completed during CIS 5620 in Spring 2021._ <br>
+- My First Website
+- Let's Build a Structured Website
+- Tribute Page
+- Tribute Page: Round 2
+- Make this Splash page
+- Create a Survey Form

-### Site 01: My First Website
+## Site 01: My First Website
 _**Task**: Create a three page website (Home, About, Contact).
 Each page must include a header (h1), image (img), link (a) & must be able to navigate between all three pages._ <br>
 Completed project: <br>

-### Site 02: Let's Build a Structured Website
+## Site 02: Let's Build a Structured Website
 _**Task**: Create a three page website using the following templates, one page for each template.
 Must be able to navigate between all three pages._ <br>
 | Template 1  | Template 2  | Template 3  |
 |   :----:    |   :----:    |   :----:    |